Marketing: What is SEO? A quick guide for beginners

 So, what is SEO and why do I need it?

 SEO, which stands for Search Engine Optimization, is a discipline within Digital Marketing that helps users find what they are looking for.
 On the other side, we can say that SEO helps anyone who has a website, an online store, or a blog, to appear on the first search results page.
 Basically and in other words, SEO helps search engines better understand the content that is being published and classify it so that they can then present it to users in the most accurate way possible.

 How to develop a good marketing strategy?

 Let us think of a practical example.
 You have a cell phone cover design company, and every time a user searches “custom cell phone covers” you want your company to appear right at the top of the results.
-Within marketing strategies, you will have the option of simply paying for digital campaigns (to learn more about the importance of SEM, you can read this article) or do a little more complex but free work to gain organic results.
+Within marketing strategies, you will have the option of simply paying for digital campaigns (to learn more about the importance of SEM to increase your conversion rate, read this quick guide on Google ADS) or do a little more complex but free work to gain organic results.
 And this is where we can say that SEO turns out to be the king of Digital Marketing because its implementations are free and the results are of quality and long-lasting.

 Seen this way, although the results take a few weeks or even months, a good SEO implementation will result in leads or sales opportunities of better quality and with a better conversion rate.

 What is the purpose of SEO in a marketing strategy?

 The goal of SEO is to attract high-quality traffic from search engines to your website, organically.
 And now, I know what you’re thinking “but my goal is to increase sales!”
 Well, you must know that today Google is the perfect tool to sell, so more visibility attracts more visitors.
 And more visits will generate an increase in sales.